-The objective of this paper is essentially twofold: first, to concentrate on transient stability control, both preventive and emergency, and describe a general methodology able to realize convenient tradeoffs between these two aspects; second, to suggest means of integrated security control, coordinating various types of security (steady-state, voltage and transient stability).
+The objective of this chapter is essentially twofold: first, to concentrate on transient stability control, both preventive and emergency, and describe a general methodology able to realize convenient tradeoffs between these two aspects; second, to suggest means of integrated security control, coordinating various types of security (steady-state, voltage, and transient stability).

-The general methodology used to design transient stability control techniques relies on the transient stability method called SIME.
-In what follows, we first describe the fundamentals of SIME, and then concentrate on the advocated control techniques.
+The general methodology used to design transient stability control techniques relies on the transient stability method called Single-Machine Equivalent (SIME).
+In what follows, we first describe the fundamentals of SIME and then concentrate on the advocated control techniques.